european-public-network/european-public-network.github.io/docs/4000_developers/4200_api/_disabled/4221_digital-twin.md

 await runtime.dataContract.setEntry(reloadedDigitalTwin, 'testEntry', sampleData, accountId)
 ```

-Now the JSON will be stored on the IPFS servers of the evan.network and the reference from this IPFS file will be stored in the Digital Twin Smart Contract
+Now the JSON will be stored on the IPFS servers of the European Public Network and the reference from this IPFS file will be stored in the Digital Twin Smart Contract

 [![Digital Twin add IPFS property](/docs/4000_developers/4200_api/img/twin_ipfs.png){:max-width="50%"}](/docs/4000_developers/4200_api/img/twin_ipfs.png)